List: 314 day events and deals around St. Louis

 Union Station

-Union Station is part of 314 Day City Wide Market Crawl.
-The Women's Creative is organizing a crawl in six different locations throughout the city, including at Union Station.
-They'll feature women-owned brands in St. Louis.
-The market at Union Station will run from noon to 4 p.m.
-The market will be located at the Aquarium/Midway East exhibit space.

-Also at Union Station, take a spin on the observation wheel for just $3.14 on March 14.
+Also at Union Station, The St. Louis Wheel will offer discounted rides.
+You can get $3.14 off the regular price on March 14.

 Pin Up Bowl

-Pin Up Bowl in the Delmar Loop is offering games for $3.14 on March 14 to celebrate the St. Louis holiday.
+Pin Up Bowl in the Delmar Loop is offering games of bowling for $3.14 on March 14 to celebrate the St. Louis holiday.

 #STLMade